Is this K2 winter ascent attempt the story of our generation?

 In December 2014, three climbers from Russia, Poland and Spain will kick-off the toughest high-altitude mountaineering project in the world right now.
 This is the winter ascent attempt on the so-called Killer Mountain (Pakistan/China) — K2 (8,611m)—, on a new route, on the North Face, without bottled O2, dope or Sherpa support.

-Denis Urubko, a multiple Piolet d’Or winner and expedition leader, born in Caucasus, explains why this is “just a normal climb”.
+Denis Urubko, the expedition leader born in Caucasus explains in this interview why this is “just a normal climb”.

 Is this your toughest project so far?